001ben/git-notes/git-things.md

   - when running, you should now be able to navigate to http://gitserver/ to view online repositories.

 GitLab is a popular web front end for git backed by a database which allows users to interact with git on the server, like create repos, check history, manage commits and pull requests, so on.

+# 5. Distributed Workflows

+## Centralized Workflow
+This involves a single repository that all developers pull/push to.
+If there are any problems, they merge, then push again.

+##